 What About Watermelon Seeds?

-Some fruit seeds, such as apple seeds and pear seeds, are toxic to birds because they contain a compound called amygdalin, which breaks down in the stomach and releases cyanide.
+Some fruit seeds, such as apple seeds and pear seeds, are potentially toxic to birds in high amounts because they contain a compound called amygdalin, which breaks down in the stomach and releases cyanide.
 Thankfully, watermelon seeds are not considered toxic to birds; in fact, they can be just as much of a tasty treat for your budgie as the watermelon itself.
-Something you should consider before giving your budgie watermelon seeds, however, is the size of the seeds.
-If they aren’t soft enough, they can present a choking hazard for the bird.
-One way that you can make sure they are safe for your budgie to eat is by soaking them in water ahead of time to soften them and make them easier to swallow.

 While watermelon seeds are fairly harmless, you should be wary of feeding your bird the watermelon rind.
 The rind tends to be coated with pesticides.
 You can mitigate any harmful pesticides by rinsing your watermelon before feeding it to your bird.